 By choosing to focus on developing relationships during your first couple of months on the job, you’re also setting yourself up for success down the road.
 People never forget how you make them feel.
 So, if you ever need to reference your network in the future, the work you’re putting in now will serve its purpose later.

-You’re not the only person feeling uncomfortable about change.
+You’re not the only person who experiences a fear of changing jobs!
 In fact, there’s a good chance that someone else on your team is relatively new to the company, or the person who once had your role is now adapting to a new one.
 Try to take some attention off your own fears and direct it toward helping someone else.
 Not only will this allow you to actively cope, but it will help to further develop workplace relationships.
 You might be surprised how common your feelings are when you empathize with others who could be having a similar experience.

 Most importantly, remember you don’t have to navigate a career change all by yourself!
 If you know it’s time for a new job, but have reservations about what that might look like – consider enlisting the support of a professional.
 For instance, the best recruiters will help introduce you to the right job opportunity, but they will also work closely with you to ensure a smooth and successful transition every step of the way.
 Not sure where to start your search?
 Read How To Develop a Long Term Relationship With a Recruiter for a few helpful tips!